Every Conversation Counts

-I called Surendra, the Associate Director of Allahabad and got directions to the hotel.
-After waiting for few minutes, I found an auto driver and gave him the location of the hotel.
-It was a 45-minute long, rugged ride.
+I called Surendra, the Associate Director of Allahabad, and received directions to the hotel.
+After waiting for a few minutes, I found an auto driver and gave him the location of the hotel.
+It was a 45-minute long and bumpy ride.

 The staff warmly greeted me at the hotel.
 I was too tired for a formal greeting and introduction.
-“Hello” to “goodnight” happened in a matter of few seconds, and I fell into bed, exhausted.
+“Hello” and “goodnight” happened in a matter of seconds, and I fell into bed, exhausted.

 At 9 a.m we met for a short planning session.
 The investigators were to go to the brothel area to identify the targeted minor and engage her, the social workers were to wait in the lodge until further confirmation and the coordination team had to request police cooperation to initiate the rescue operation.
 I was to accompany the coordination team.

-Our team’s agenda was to inform the Superintendent of Police – Crime (SP) that we have evidence of minors in prostitution near Ghanta Ghar and request assistance to conduct a raid.
+Our team’s agenda was to inform the Superintendent of Police (SP Crime) that we had evidence of minors in prostitution near Ghanta Ghar and request assistance to conduct a raid.
 We reached the SP’s office at 10 a.m and were told to wait for ten minutes.
 It seemed like the hands of the clock were eternally slow.
 Two hours passed and there was no sign of the SP.
 By noon, a police officer told us that the SP might not come at all.
 “Isn’t it frustrating?”
 I asked.
 “Oh, Daya!
 It’s just 2 hours today.
-During the summer, when temperatures reach a maximum of 45-48。celsius we sometimes wait the whole day.“
+During the summer, when temperatures reach a maximum of 45-48 degrees celsius we sometimes wait the whole day.“

 It was 3 p.m by then.
 We decided to go back to the city police station – civil branch to see if there was any hope of getting a police team.
 Ideally, we had two more hours left if the rescue operation were to take place because the law does not allow arrest after sunset.